MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-costing-methods.md

 ms.workload: na
 ms.search.keywords: ''
 ms.date: 04/01/2020
-ms.author: sgroespe
+ms.author: bholtorf
-ms.openlocfilehash: 66ae7f2bb4c8a8cc6705be9c4b0fdd183eecd3e9
+ms.openlocfilehash: 8333e3127a009a04d63fceb8ec17530f83de10d0
-ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
+ms.sourcegitcommit: 6200a08e91d507bab01d1d5b805fe8ea3f44a58a
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/01/2020
+ms.lasthandoff: 06/22/2020
-ms.locfileid: "3185604"
+ms.locfileid: "3496691"
 ---
 # <a name="design-details-costing-methods"></a>Design Details: Costing Methods
-The costing method determines if an actual or a budgeted value is capitalised and used in the cost calculation.
+The costing method determines whether an actual or a budgeted value is capitalised and used in the cost calculation.
 Together with the posting date and sequence, the costing method also influences how the cost flow is recorded.

 > [!NOTE]
 > You cannot change an item's costing method if item ledger entries exist for the item.<br /><br />